Lumbini Pilgrimage Tours - Buddhist Cultural Tour in Nepal

 World Peace Pagoda:

 The Stupa is outside the sacred garden of Lumbini.
 It takes around 45 minutes stroll to reach the sites.
 It was built by a Japanese monk.
 It is a fascinating place to view the sunset as well as the surrounding of peace and beauty.

 Lumbini Crane Sanctuary:

-It is a small village situated 2 km southwest of Thaulihawa, there lies the ruins of huge structural with the cluster of four mounds and a tank.
-On the top of the strutual mound is the image of linga, dedicated to Shiva.
+It is a small village situated 2 km southwest of Thaulihawa, there lie the ruins of huge structural with the cluster of four mounds and a tank.
+On the top of the structural mound is the image of Linga, dedicated to Shiva.

-It is a small village situated 5 km southwest of Thaulihawa , there lies Ashoka pillar in a slab.
+It is a small village situated 5 km southwest of Thaulihawa, there lies an Ashoka pillar on a slab.
 The upper portion of the pillar is broken but the lower portion is still intact measuring 3.5m.
-In the adjoining place lies a huge stupa with successive rings of wedge shaped Mauryan bricks.
+In the adjoining place lies a huge Stupa with successive rings of wedge-shaped Mauryan bricks.

-It is situated 8 km northwest of Taulihawa, The place has quadrangular tank surrounded by bushes, locally it is called Niglisagar.
-There lies the two broken Ashokan pillar, the longer one is lying flat on the ground and the shorter one is stuck into the ground.
-On the shorter pillar, there is an inscription written in Brahami script which translates as a King Piyadasi beloved of the gods, after 14 years of his coronation enlarged for the second time the stupa of Buddha Kanaka Muni, and after 20 years of his coronation he came himself and worshipped and caused this stone pillar to be erected.
+It is situated 8 km northwest of Taulihawa, The place has a quadrangular tank surrounded by bushes, locally it is called Niglisagar.
+There lie the two broken Ashokan pillars, the longer one is lying flat on the ground and the shorter one is stuck into the ground.
+On the shorter pillar, there is an inscription written in Brahmi script which translates as a King Piyadasi beloved of the gods, after 14 years of his coronation enlarged for the second time the Stupa of Buddha Kanaka Muni, and after 20 years of his coronation he came himself and worshiped and caused this stone pillar to be erected.